Chope

 Why chose Chope as the App to Work On?

-Here are some of the negative reviews of the Chope from the App Store.
-Many people experienced similar UI issues with the app.
-There is one feedback about the search filters.
-Many commented negatively about the UI navigation for the deals and other functions.
+Here are some of the negative reviews of Chope from the App Store.
+Many users reported similar UI issues with the app.
+One feedback mentioned problems with the search filters, and several users commented negatively on the UI navigation for deals and other functions.

 Reviews from App Store